birdkyle7918/Test/README.md

-A test repo to practice git
+Hi,i am birdkyle7918, This is a test repo to practice git.